L. A. Paul

-Laurie Ann Paul (born 1966) is a professor of philosophy and cognitive science at Yale University.
+Laurie Ann Paul (born 1966) is an American philosopher who is a professor of philosophy and cognitive science at Yale University.
 She previously taught at the University of North Carolina at Chapel Hill and the University of Arizona.
 She is best known for her research on the counterfactual analysis of causation and the concept of "transformative experience."

 Biography and career

 Born November 10, 1966, Paul graduated from Antioch College in Yellow Springs, Ohio, in 1990 with a BA in chemistry.
 Before going to graduate school, Paul corresponded with a number of philosophers about their work, including Nancy Cartwright and Lynne Rudder Baker.
 In 1999, Paul graduated from Princeton University with a PhD in philosophy, where she wrote a dissertation titled Essays on Causation under the supervision of David Lewis.

 Paul taught at Yale University from 1999 to 2001, and at the University of Arizona from 2001 until 2008, before moving to North Carolina.
 She has also held appointments at the Australian National University and at the University of St. Andrews.